Nuclearfossil/ProgrammingInCPP/docs/source/review04.rst

         }
     };

 We've essentially merged fields with functions.
 Could that work?
-Go ahead and throw that into the C++ shell [here](http://cpp.sh)
+Go ahead and throw that into the C++ shell `example for fields with functions here <http://cpp.sh>`_

 It compiles!